i-like-robots/react-tag-autocomplete/readme.md

 #### renderLabel (optional)

-Optional custom label component to render.
-Receives the label text as children, required label attributes, and [`classNames`](#classNames-optional) as props.
+A custom label component to render.
+Receives the label text as children, required label element attributes, and [`classNames`](#classNames-optional) as props.
 Defaults to `null`.

 ```js